2023 Most Popular Online Communication & Journalism Schools in Louisiana

 The following schools top our list of the Most Popular Online Communication & Journalism Colleges.

-Our analysis found Louisiana State University and Agricultural & Mechanical College to be the most popular school for communication and journalism students who want to pursue an online degree in Louisiana.
-Located in the city of Baton Rouge, Louisiana State University is a public college with a fairly large student population.
+Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the most popular online school in Louisiana for communication and journalism students.
+Located in the medium-sized city of Baton Rouge, Louisiana State University is a public school with a very large student population.

 After completing their degree, communication and journalism graduates from Louisiana State University carry an average student debtload of $21,500.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $296.